sing-group/aibench-project/docs/source/customizing.rst

 Once ``paramsIntroduced`` is called, the Core will try to run the operation.
 However, it will first validate the parameter values (see :ref:`validating-input`).
-It the parameters where not validated, your ``onValidationError(Throwable t)`` method will be invoked.
+If the parameters were not validated, your ``onValidationError(Throwable t)`` method will be invoked.
 If the parameters are ok and the operation can run, the ``finish()`` method will be called instead.